 A large part of U.S. bilateral assistance to Laos is devoted to improving health and child nutrition.
 The United States also helps improve trade policy in Laos, promotes sustainable development and biodiversity conservation, and works to strengthen the criminal justice system and law enforcement.
 The United States has provided significant support for clearance of UXO from the war, particularly cluster munitions, as well as for risk education and victims’ assistance.
 President Obama announced $90 million in UXO funding over three years during his visit.

 U.S. exports to Laos include metals, aircraft, vehicles, and agricultural products.
 U.S. imports from Laos include apparel, inorganic chemicals, agricultural products, and precious metals.
 Laos acceded to the World Trade Organization (WTO) in 2013 and is part of the ASEAN Economic Community (AEC).
 Both of these organizations have required—and will continue to spur—trade and regulatory reforms, which should make the investment climate more attractive to U.S. companies.
 WTO and AEC requirements also reinforce fuller implementation of the conditions of the 2005 U.S.-Laos bilateral trade agreement.
 The United States and Laos have also signed a civil aviation agreement.
 The two countries also signed a Trade and Investment Framework Agreement in February 2016.

 Laos and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, International Monetary Fund, World Trade Organization, and World Bank.

-The U.S. Ambassador to Laos is Daniel A. Clune; other principal embassy officials are listed in the Department's Key Officers List.
+The U.S. Ambassador to Laos is Rena Bitter; other principal embassy officials are listed in the Department's Key Officers List.

 Laos maintains an embassy in the United States at 2222 S Street NW, Washington, DC 20008 (tel: 202-332-6416).